 Non-compliant shareholders would have a preference for sub-alternatives that allow more time to sell their shares or come into compliance, thereby mitigating the potential economic costs and increasing the likelihood of economic benefits.
-Thus, for non-compliant shareholders, net economic benefits would be highest under Alternative 1 (No Action), followed by Preferred Sub-alternative 2b and Sub-Alternative 3b, Sub-Alternative 2a and Preferred Sub-Alternative 3a, and Sub-alternative 2a.
-The ranking for compliant shareholder holders that may be able to obtain shares would be the opposite.
+Thus, for non-compliant shareholders, net economic benefits would be highest under Alternative 1 (No Action), followed by Sub-alternative 2c and Sub-alternative 3b, Preferred Sub-alternative 2b and Preferred Sub-alternative 3a, and Sub-alternative 2a.
+The ranking for compliant shareholders that may be able to obtain shares would be the opposite.

-Under Alternative 1 (No Action), there are no specific requirements for NMFS to reclaim and redistribute shares of a shareholder account that is no longer in compliance with the requirements to maintain Wreckfish ITQ shares.
-Preferred Alternative 2 and Preferred Alternative 3 specify requirements and would authorize NMFS to reclaim shares from shareholder accounts that were not in compliance with the requirements to maintain shares (Action 5) and would prevent individuals from holding on to shares that they did not have the ability to utilize, ensuring that the social benefits of Wreckfish ITQ shares were fully realized and utilized by communities.
-Sub-alternative 2a, Preferred Sub-alternative 2b, and Sub-alternative 2c, would establish the time period for current shareholders to come into compliance with the requirements to maintain shares, with Sub-alternative 2a being the most restrictive.
-Similarly, Preferred Sub-alternative 3a and Sub-alternative 3b would establish the time a shareholder who has fallen out of compliance with regulations has to come back into compliance before NMFS reclaims their shares.
-The length of time to divest of shares would direct effect the individual who transferred their permit or let their permit expire, but there may be indirect social effects on the wreckfish fishery as a whole.
+Under Alternative 1 (No Action), there are no specific requirements for NMFS to reclaim and redistribute shares of a shareholder account that is no longer in compliance with the requirements to maintain wreckfish ITQ shares.
+Preferred Alternative 2 and Preferred Alternative 3 specify requirements and would authorize NMFS to reclaim shares from shareholder accounts that were not in compliance with the requirements to maintain shares (Action 5) and would prevent individuals from holding on to shares that they did not utilize, ensuring that the social benefits of wreckfish ITQ shares were fully realized and utilized by communities.
+The length of time to divest of shares would directly affect the individual who transferred their permit or let their permit expire, but there may be indirect social effects on the wreckfish fishery as a whole.
 Permits are in a renewable status for one year after they expire.
 While a shorter time period would ensure that social benefits lost from wreckfish shares not being fully utilized are minimal, a longer time period allows shareholders leeway once their permit is transferred or expired to divest the shares themselves to an appropriate account.

 The agency would need to track compliance with regulations for Preferred Alternatives 2 and 3 and associated sub-alternatives when compared with Alternative 1 (No Action) and create a mechanism to reclaim and hold shares from accounts not in compliance with the regulation.
-This will require increased cost and administrative burden to the agency to track accounts, create an account to hold the reclaimed shares, create a method to transfer shares, and create a field to record the reason for the reclamation and other pertinent information.
+This would increase cost and administrative burden to the agency to track accounts, create an account to hold the reclaimed shares, create a method to transfer shares, and create a field to record the reason for the reclamation and other pertinent information.
 The administrative effects of the sub-alternatives under Preferred Alternatives 2 and 3 would be similar but require manual action by NMFS to divest.
-This is a new action to track within the existing Catch Share Online System and therefore would have a higher administrative burden to create and require manual inspection to monitor.
+This would need to be tracked within the existing SERO Catch Share Online System and therefore would have a higher administrative burden to create and require manual inspection to monitor.
 There would also be an increased staff burden as the agency would need to create a process for notifying shareholders prior to reclamation (e.g., certified mail) and tracking all actions involved in the divestment.
-The analysis and monitoring of the program would also have increased burden as the agency would need to ensure that all monitoring measures can account for NMFS held reclaimed shares.
+The analysis and monitoring of the program would also have increased burden as the agency would need to ensure that all monitoring measures can account for NMFS-held reclaimed shares.

 4.7 Action 7.
-Redistribution of reclaimed shares to remaining shareholders.
+Redistribution of Reclaimed Shares to Remaining Shareholders.